Liam McArthur

-Liam Scott McArthur (born 8 August 1967) is a Scottish politician serving as Deputy Presiding Officer of the Scottish Parliament, alongside Annabelle Ewing, since May 2021.
+Liam Scott McArthur (born 8 August 1967) is a Scottish politician who served as Deputy Presiding Officer of the Scottish Parliament, alongside Annabelle Ewing, from 2021 to 2026.
 A member of the Scottish Liberal Democrats, he has been the Member of the Scottish Parliament (MSP) for Orkney since 2007.

 Early life and education

 McArthur was born on 8 August 1967 in Edinburgh.
 In 1977, at the age of ten, he moved to Sanday, Orkney with his family.

 McArthur attended Sanday Junior High School, then Kirkwall Grammar School, where he boarded at the Papdale Halls of Residence throughout the week.
 Whilst at Kirkwall, McArthur developed an interest in sport including football, which became a lifelong passion.
 McArthur went on to represent Orkney in the junior inter country matches against Caithness and Shetland.

 McArthur then spent a year in Mexico as an American field service student, before attending the University of Edinburgh to study politics.
 At university McArthur captained the football first team and represented Scottish Universities in the UK finals.